-Lobster 700TV Mobile Phone with TV and Radio
+Lobster 700TV Mobile Phone with built-in TV and Radio

 This page contains information on the radio and TV services offered on the Virgin Mobile Lobster 700TV handset – a handset that’s sadly now obsolete.

 The Lobster 700TV was launched in the UK on the 1st of October 2006, on the Virgin Mobile phone network.
 The launch campaign featured a TV commercial with Pamela Anderson watching TV on her Lobster 700.
 As this was the first phone in the UK to support the new TV service from BT Movio, and DAB radio, we created this page to focus in on the features of this phone.

 |Update Feb 2008: |

 The Lobster 700TV phone was discontinued in mid-2007, and is no longer available.
 The TV service provided by BT Movio, ceased broadcasting on the 31st January 2008.

 We’ve kept this page here for historical reasons, and to help anyone still using the Lobster 700TV handset.
 Comments?